 I will phone the agent and tell him that we shall be slightly late.

-Only if we are really late should we phone him?
+Or, only if we are really late, should we phone him?

 Nonsense, it is common courtesy, only when he knows of our problem will he be able to organise his plans.

 Not until we have seen the time schedule will we be able to tell him when we will arrive.

 I spoke to him and he says that in no way is this a problem for him and that he is on his way to pick us up.